alexanderjacks/dogged/src/pages/blog/wheat.md

 ---
 templateKey: blog-post
 title: Wheat
 description: One of the most widely cultivated grains.
-Makes a great flour for breads and cakes.,
+Makes a great flour for breads and cakes
 featuredpost: false
 date: 2020-02-10T00:00:02.711Z
 featuredimage: /img/Wheat.png